hxtree/galaxyops/docs/architecture-guidelines.md

 # Architecture Guidelines

+In the realm of architecture, it's not merely about constructing individual buildings; it's about designing the city.
+Similarly, our architecture guidelines go beyond the confines of a single project; they lay the groundwork for the entire landscape.

-The guide below describes guidelines applicable to repository.
+The guide below outlines principles and standards applicable to this repository, ensuring that each piece contributes harmoniously to the overall cityscape we're constructing.

 ## MACH Architecture

 Overall this repository adheres to a Microservices-based, API-first, Cloud-native, and Headless architecture.

-## Infrastructure as a Service

-AWS was selected a single IaaS provider.
-This project assumes it will fail before AWS does.
-Vendor lock-in/buy-in allows leveraging numerous undifferentiated services.
-For this project that outweighs being cloud agnostic.
+## Language

+### Typescript

+Javascript was selected as a base language for microservices due to its performance and omnipresence.
+Microsoft backed Typescript compiling is used for Javascript.
+Typescript offers typehinting, easies in maintenance, and code readability.

 ## Monorepo

 The project is designed as a monorepo instead of polyrepo.
 Apps will be mostly serverless microservices and a monorepo is believed to help streamline changes.

-## Monorepo Manager
+### Monorepo Manager

 Microsoft backed Rush was selected over Nx, Lerna, Turbo, etc. for monorepo management.

-## Typescript
+## Database

-Javascript was selected as a base language for microservices due to its performance and omnipresence.
-Microsoft backed Typescript compiling is used for Javascript.
-Typescript offers typehinting, easies in maintenance, and code readability.
+Within our architecture, every service employing a database maintains its dedicated database instance.
+Specifically, we rely on MongoDB, leveraging the Mongoose library for interaction.
+In the context of microservices, we consciously avoid the use of an Object-Relational Mapping (ORM) layer, considering it an unnecessary abstraction.
+Instead of utilizing ObjectId for identification, we opt for UUID type 4.
+This choice not only enhances security but also mitigates the exposure of details such as when the ID was generated and processor-related information.

-## File Structure
+## Folder & File Structure

 Parent project folder structure mimics that of Microsoft Rushstack.
 As for individual package files, generally files that change together should stay together.
 Structure code by feature.

+## Package Management

-## Package Manager
+### Package Manager

 PNPM was selected for as the Javascript package manager over Yarn and NPM.
 Yarn workspaces are not supported in Rush, which would be the primary motivation